ylansegal/blog/src/_posts/2025-05-05-the-repl-issue-128-april-2025.md

 ### [Ruby might be faster than you think]()

 Like the a not-for-polite-company adage says, everyone has a benchmark.
 A recent project made the rounds adding support for using crystal to speed up Ruby very easily.
 The author of this post shows, that a bit of work on what is actually benchmarked makes it so the Ruby-only version performs faster than the Crystal version.
 Well, that is interesting.
 Which benchmark should you trust?
-The one that is appropriate for your use case, naturally 😄.
+The one that is appropriate for your use case, naturally <span class="emoji">😄</span>.

 ### [An unfair advantage: multi-tenant queues in Postgres](https://docs.hatchet.run/blog/multi-tenant-queues)